gbass2/ComputerArchitecture/doc/NOTES.md

 - If execute is still processing reshcedule release event for a future data and process stall.
 - Dynamic cast will allow an event to be casted back to its original class from a base event.
 Example: Event back to Fetch.
 - Hi  referes to the top 20 bits of memory address.
-- Low referes to the bottom 12 bits of memeory address.
+- Low referes to the bottom 12 bits of memory address.
 - Don’t have to convert the asm to binary in the code but can do it by hand and insert into memory locations.
 - Adding pthread should allow us to multithread some operations.
 Not sure if we are allowed to use this since it taps into the cpus threads.